Maria Schneider (actress): Personal life

 In 1973, Schneider came out as bisexual.
 She told The New York Times in February 1973:

 I left my mother's home when I was 15, and I had my first affair at 16—we did everything, but not penetration.
 Now I'm bisexual completely, and I've had quite a few lovers for my age.
 More men than women.
 Probably 50 men and 20 women.
 I'm incapable of fidelity; have a need for a million experiences.
 Women I love more for beauty than for sex.
 Men I love for grace and intelligence.

 In early 1976, she abandoned the film set of Caligula (reportedly due to its pornographic content, saying "I am an actress, not a prostitute!") and checked herself into a mental hospital in Rome for several days to be with her then-lover, photographer Joan Patrice Townsend daughter of author Robert Townsend.
 This, coupled with her refusal to perform nude, led to Schneider's dismissal from the film.
 The 1970s were turbulent years for Schneider, marked by excessive drug use and a suicide attempt.
 Schneider said that she disliked the instant fame accorded to her from Last Tango in Paris.
 She suffered abuse and began taking drugs.

 I was rock 'n' roll.
 About drugs, we did not know at the time, it was so dangerous.
 There was an ideal, to change society and especially a thirst for novelty ...
 I have lost seven years of my life and I regret it bitterly ...
 I started using drugs when I became famous.
 I did not like the celebrity, and especially the image full of innuendo, naughty, that people had of me after Last Tango.
 In addition, I had no family behind me, who protect you ...
 I suffered abuse.
 People who come up to tell you unpleasant things on planes.
 I was tracked down, and I felt hounded.

-Sometime after finding renewed stability in her life in the 1980s, she started a long term relationship with Maria Pia Almadio, remaining together until Schneider's death.
+Sometime after finding renewed stability in her life in the 1980s, she started a long-term relationship with Maria Pia which lasted until Schneider's death.